 - Making a fist or grabbing objects with your virtual hand requires pressing the Grip button located on the side of the controller.

-2. Download The Oculus App
+Step 2: Download The Oculus App

-It's advised to download the Oculus app for iOS or Android before you unbox your new Quest 2 headset.
 To ensure a smooth process moving ahead, while you're at it, turn on Bluetooth on your mobile device.
 After the first setup, you won't need your phone, even if it's useful for notifications, mobile app purchases, and social media features.

-3. Charge Up Your Quest 2 Completely
+Step 3: Charge Up Your Quest 2 Completely

 When the Quest 2 is first opened, the battery is about 40% charged.
 While it is sufficient for the first setup, your device can run out of power once the software upgrades have been downloaded.
 Before continuing, make sure your Quest 2 is fully charged.